graphcommerce-org/graphcommerce/docs/content/readme.md

 GraphCommerce accelerates the Magento front-end development process by using a carefully chosen, industry standard, tech stack.
-It includes Magento-specific React components, pages and utilities for e-commerce.
+It includes Magento-specific React components, pages, and utilities for e-commerce.
 They're accessible, performant, and ready for use.
 They also help to reduce the initial complexity and boilerplate needed for building a custom storefront.